IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

 Transition-based parser for Abstract Meaning Representation (AMR) version `0.5.1`.
 Current code implements the `Structured-BART` model.
 Structured-BART yields `84.2` Smatch (`84.7` with silver data and `84.9` with ensemble) on the AMR2.0 test without graph recategorization or external dependencies, excluding wikification.
 It also produces accurate word to node alignments.See PAPER.
-As of this writing this is the best AMR parser publised as per AMR2.0 test set scores, the standard benchmark.
+As of this writing this is the best AMR parser published as per AMR2.0 test set scores, the standard benchmark.

 Checkout the `action-pointer` branch (derived from version `0.4.2`) for the `Action Pointer Transformer` model [(Zhou et al 2021)](https://www.aclweb.org/anthology/2021.naacl-main.443) from NAACL2021.
 APT yields `81.8` Smatch (`83.4` with silver data and partial ensemble) on AMR2.0 test using RoBERTa embeddings and has an efficient shallow decoder.
 Due to aligner implementation improvements this code reaches `82.1` on AMR2.0 test, better that what is reported in the paper.